josh-barback/Beiwe/beiwetools/README.md

 Review [this section](#configuration) for information about configuration files.

 #### Study Attributes
-To ensure compatibility across formats, the `configread` package looks for all known study attributes, regardless of file format.
+To ensure compatibility across formats, `configread` looks for all known study attributes, regardless of file format.
 Therefore, due to differences across configuration file formats, it is not unusual to see many missing values.

 Documented study attributes can be found in `study_settings.json` and `survey_settings.json`.
 Any undocumented attributes are logged whenever a `BeiweConfig` object is instantiated.

 #### Identifiers
-The `configread` package attaches identifiers to each Beiwe survey and question object.
+A `BeiweConfig` instance will attach identifiers to each Beiwe survey and question object.
 These correspond to the unique identifiers found in raw survey response data, and can be used to query the content of surveys and questions.

 Each identifier is either the `object_id` or the `_id` assigned to the survey or question, depending on the format of the configuration file.